LambdaHack/LambdaHack/README.md

 emulators.
 The curses frontend is not fully supported due to the limitations of the curses library.
 With the vty frontend run in an xterm, CTRL-keypad keys for running seem to work OK, but on rxvt they do not.
 Vi keys (ykuhlbjn) should work everywhere regardless.
-Gtk works fine, too.
+GTK works fine, too.

 Testing and debugging